ShyeChern/storage-box/README.md

 # Storage Box

-An simple app to store note and photo.
+An simple app to store note and photo and developed by using React Native.
 It can save your important notes and photos, so you can visit it when needed

 **Project Status: Completed (Only works and available in Android)**